 Supplemental Materials-Supplemental materials should be prepared and available upon request of the immediate supervisor.
 They do not need to be uploaded to your e-Portfolio unless requested by the supervisor.
-The candidate will have seven (7) calendar days to provide the appropriate documents to the supervisor.
+The candidate will have seven (7) calendar days to provide the appropriate documents to the committee.
+Failure to respond to this request may affect the recommendations the Tenure and Promotion Committee and the Provost, which in turn may impact the President's decision on awarding tenure or promotion.
 Examples of supplemental materials may include the following: